sframe-wg/sframe/draft-ietf-sframe-enc.md

 Note that this issue does not arise for media streams that do not have dependencies among frames, e.g., audio streams.
-In these streams, each frame is independently decodeable, so there is never a need to process two frames together which might be on two sides of a key rotation.
+In these streams, each frame is independently decodable, so there is never a need to process together two frames that might be on two sides of a key rotation.

 ## Partial Decoding

 Some codecs support partial decoding, where individual packets can be decoded without waiting for the full frame to arrive.
-When SFrame is applied per-frame, this won't be possible because the decoder cannot access data until an entire frame has arrived and has been decrypted.
+When SFrame is applied per frame, partial decoding is not possible because the decoder cannot access data until an entire frame has arrived and has been decrypted.

 # Security Considerations

 ## No Header Confidentiality

-SFrame provides integrity protection to the SFrame Header (the key ID and counter values), but does not provide confidentiality protection.
+SFrame provides integrity protection to the SFrame header (the Key ID and counter values), but it does not provide confidentiality protection.
 Parties that can observe the SFrame header may learn, for example, which parties are sending SFrame payloads (from KID values) and at what rates (from CTR values).
 In cases where SFrame is used for end-to-end security on top of hop-by-hop protections (e.g., running over SRTP as described in {{sframe-over-rtp}}), the hop-by-hop security mechanisms provide confidentiality protection of the SFrame header between hops.

-## No Per-Sender Authentication
+## No per-Sender Authentication

 SFrame does not provide per-sender authentication of media data.
 Any sender in a session can send media that will be associated with any other sender.
 This is